-

 www.rch.org.au/clinicalguide/guideline_index/Child_with_limp/

-not require investigation Observing the child's gait may help localise the problem and narrow the differential … for other abnormal joints Neurological exam including tone, power, and reflexes and neurovascular assessment … observational study , Emergency Medicine Journal, 42:360–366 Queensland Emergency Care Children Working Group …
+Key points Most children presenting with a limp do not require investigation Observing the child's … leg and spine (pGALS) assessment can be used to screen for other abnormal joints Neurological exam … observational study , Emergency Medicine Journal, 42:360–366 Queensland Emergency Care Children Working Group …

 -